jgsimmerman/reviews/README.md

 <a href='https://github.com/zonagilreath'>zonagilreath</a> - Product Display

-- What does the app do?

-  - What problem does it solve?
-Who uses it?
-  - Why was it built?
-  - User Inputs and Outputs

 ### Tech Stack

 _Hackmazon Reviews_ was built primarily with ReactJS on the front end, Node/Express on the backend, and MongoDB for the database.
 Other key technologies used are listed below: